4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 When the AINS is operated in this mode, we call it an `Attitude and Heading Reference System` (AHRS).

-In aidinig-denied scenaris, where no aiding measurements are available, the INS must rely solely on the IMU's measurements to estimate the body's motion.
+In aiding-denied scenarios, where no aiding measurements are available, the INS must rely solely on the IMU's measurements to estimate the body's motion.
 In such scenarios, only the roll and pitch degrees of freedom are observable, as they can still be corrected using the IMU's accelerometer data and the known direction of